 Course Fee: AMD 38,000

-About the instructor: Diana Gaziyan is currently running “Louse” Rehabilitation Center for Children with Physical and Mental Disabilities under Save the Children in Armenia.
+About the instructor: Diana Gaziyan is the Communications manager, Armenia, Russia at HSBC Bank Armenia.
+Previously, she was running “Louse” Rehabilitation Center for Children with Physical and Mental Disabilities under Save the Children in Armenia.
 For around eight years she served as the Chief Executive Officer of the American Chamber of Commerce in Armenia.
 Ms. Gaziyan has extensive experience in international development projects in the area of decentralization and achieving stronger local governance.
 She has recently graduated from Harvard Kennedy School of Government with a degree of Master of Public Administration (MPA).
 She also holds a degree in Management (MS) from Wagner School of Public Service at New York University.
 Ms. Gaziyan has been a participant of a number of renowned programs on leadership and governance.

 Enrollment: To enroll in AUA Extension courses, please go through the following steps (see below for the Armenian version):